getodk/docs/docs/central-api-form-management.rst

 Public Access Links
 -----------------------------------------------------------------------------------------------------------------------

-*(introduced: version 1.0)*\
+.. raw:: html

-Anybody in possession of a Public Access Link for a Form can use that link to submit data to that Form.
-Public Links are useful for collecting direct responses from a broad set of respondents, and can be revoked using the administration website or the API at any time.

-The API for Public Links is particularly useful, as it can be used to, for example, programmatically create and send individually customized and controlled links for direct distribution.
-The user-facing link for a Public Link has the following structure: ``/-/{enketoId}?st={token}``\  where ``-``\  is the Enketo root, ``enketoId``\  is the survey ID of this published Form on Enketo and ``token``\  is a session token to identify this Public Link.

-To revoke the access of any Link, terminate its session ``token``\  by issuing ```DELETE /sessions/:token``\  </central-api-authentication/#logging-out>`__.
+  <p><em>(introduced: version 1.0)</em></p><p>Anybody in possession of a Public Access Link for a Form can use that link to submit data to that Form.
+Public Links are useful for collecting direct responses from a broad set of respondents, and can be revoked using the administration website or the API at any time.</p><p>The API for Public Links is particularly useful, as it can be used to, for example, programmatically create and send individually customized and controlled links for direct distribution.
+The user-facing link for a Public Link has the following structure: <code>/-/{enketoId}?st={token}</code> where <code>-</code> is the Enketo root, <code>enketoId</code> is the survey ID of this published Form on Enketo and <code>token</code> is a session token to identify this Public Link.</p><p>To revoke the access of any Link, terminate its session <code>token</code> by issuing <a href="/central-api-authentication/#logging-out"><code>DELETE /sessions/:token</code></a>.</p>

 Listing all Links
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/public-links**

+.. raw:: html
-This will list every Public Access Link upon this Form.

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to retrieve the Actor the Link was ``createdBy``\ .
+  <p>This will list every Public Access Link upon this Form.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to retrieve the Actor the Link was <code>createdBy</code>.</p>

 .. dropdown:: Request